Or of Nitria: Desert reclusion

 Most of his recorded life comes from Jerome's account of him in the History of the Monks of Egypt.
 Or was known for his extreme love for mankind, his hospitality, and his humility.
 He lived for the majority of his life in austere asceticism as a solitary hermit in the deserts of Dalga.
 The Vitae Patrum says, "He had lived at first in a remote part of the desert, practicing many works of abstinence, before founding a monastery not far from the city."
 Jerome says, "When formerly the blessed man lived in the desert of Dalga he used to eat roots and herbs, and to drink water when he was able, and he passed the whole time of his life in prayer and praise... he ate only once a week."
-St. Nikolaj Velimirović writes, "He especially endeavored never to speak an untruth.
+Nikolaj Velimirović writes, "He especially endeavored never to speak an untruth.
 He had great temptations from the demons, but overpowered them all, soberly and courageously."

 Post-reclusion

 It was said that Or received a vision from an angel in a dream who told him to leave his desert seclusion in old age and to become a teacher of other monks in Nitria.
 The angel said to him,"You will be a great nation, and a numerous people will be entrusted to you.
 Those who will be saved through you will be ten myriads.
 And you shall be a governor in the new world, and above every one else in the world you shalt have life.
 For however many people you win in this world, that is the number you will lead in the age to come.
 Do not hesitate at all.
 You will never lack anything you need to the end of your life."Or did as the angel commanded and became the spiritual father of many anchorites in the Egyptian Desert.
 Jerome said, "And this blessed man had for a very long time lived a life of the utmost austerity at a remote place in the desert, but subsequently he took certain monasteries in the desert which was near Shaina, and gathered together a brotherhood."
-The Vitae Patrum states that Or was, "the father of many monasteries."
+The Vitae Patrum states that Or was, "the father of many monasteries".

-Or was unlettered, and yet by a divine miracle, he was able to read and memorized Holy Scripture.
-His spiritual children attest to his virtue, saying that Or never lied, swore, hurt anyone, or spoke without necessity.
+According to tradition Or was unlettered, and yet by a divine miracle, he was able to read and memorized scripture.
+His disciples attested to his virtue, saying that Or never lied, swore, hurt anyone, or spoke without necessity.
 "And in his prayer to God he took the same pains and strove that all the needs of the brethren might be supplied ..."
 A certain Pistos said, "... great was Abba Or's humility."

 According to Jerome, the brotherhood's numbers were so great that the resident monks devoted much of their time to making huts to accommodate all of them.
 The brotherhood allegedly tamed the arid region of Nitria, "... he planted so many wild trees at that spot that they formed a dense wood in the wilderness."